Industry News

 Keep an eye on your unpaid invoices and follow up with reminders to jog clients into paying faster.
 Use the payment due date on the invoice as your guide, and follow up on that date, as well as two weeks, one month, and two months following the payment due date.

-Not every company has a robust accounts receivable department, but using automated payment reminder systems can help schedule reminders and improve your odds of receiving payment quickly.
+Not every company has a robust accounts receivable department, but sending payment reminders can improve your odds of receiving payment quickly.

 6. Make it easy to pay

-Import payable invoices directly from your inbox into Truss to make payments a breeze.
+Import payable invoices directly from your accounting software into Truss to make payments a breeze.
 As soon as you make a payment, your vendors can access the funds through their card or by ACH.

 Pay and get paid faster

-Ready to make bills a breeze?
+Ready to make your construction payment management a breeze?
 Contact Truss for a demo now!

 Get the latest in construction payments first.